oliveroneill/FeedCollectionViewController/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+The example project demonstrates the functionality without using any actual content, it creates coloured images to illustrate its use with a large amount of content.

 ## Installation